-Your real estate agent will schedule a home inspection to determine the condition of the structure and report back on any significant repairs that are required or recommended.
-It’s strongly recommended that you make the home purchase contingent on the home inspection.
+Your Real Estate Agent will schedule a home inspection to determine the condition of the structure and report back on any significant repairs that are required or recommended.
+It is strongly recommended that you make the home purchase contingent on the home inspection.

 STEP 7: CLOSING